OdiaGenAI/Indic_LLM_Resource_Catalog/README.md

 * <a href="https://huggingface.co/datasets/Tensoic/airoboros-3.2_kn">airoboros-3.2_kn</a>: This dataset contains 35.5k number of Kannada instruction (input, instruction, output) sets.

 ### Indic
-* <a href="https://huggingface.co/datasets/CohereForAI/aya_dataset">aya_dataset</a>: This dataset contains instruction sets in different Indic languages (Hindi, Tamil, Punjabi, Telugu, Marathi, Gujarati, Malayalam, Bengali) . <a href="https://arxiv.org/pdf/2402.06619.pdf">Paper</a>
+* <a href="https://huggingface.co/datasets/CohereForAI/aya_dataset">aya_dataset</a>: This dataset contains instruction sets in different Indic languages (Hindi, Tamil, Punjabi, Telugu, Marathi, Gujarati, Malayalam, Bengali). <a href="https://arxiv.org/pdf/2402.06619.pdf">Paper</a>

 ## Foundation LLM

 ### Hindi
 * <a href="https://huggingface.co/sarvamai/OpenHathi-7B-Hi-v0.1-Base">OpenHathi-7B-Hi-v0.1-Base</a>: This is a 7B parameter, based on Llama2, trained on Hindi, English, and Hinglish.
 As per the authors, this is a base model and is not meant to be used as is.
 Recommend to first fine-tune the interested task(s). <a href="https://www.sarvam.ai/blog/announcing-openhathi-series">Blog</a>

+### Tamil
+* <a href="https://huggingface.co/abhinand/tamil-llama-7b-base-v0.1">Tamil LLaMA 7B Base v0.1</a>: This is a 7B parameter model for Causal LM pre-trained on CulturaX dataset's Tamil subset. <a href="https://arxiv.org/pdf/2311.05845.pdf">Arxiv Paper</a>

 ## Fine-Tuned LLM